alliancecan/driconnect/driconnect/content/program.en.md

             Marcus Closen, Product Lead, Data Management Planning, Digital Research Alliance of Canada
           </p>
           <p>
             DMP Assistant is the Canadian solution for data management planning.
 It provides a national, bi-lingual platform for Canadian researchers.
-This presentation considers the past, present, and future of DMP in the Canada and the potential of greater collaboration between platforms like DMP Assistant and other DRI assets in the space.
+This presentation considers the past, present, and future of DMP in Canada and the potential of greater collaboration between platforms like DMP Assistant and other DRI assets in the space.
           </p>
         </details>
       </div>